nsoperations/Carthage/README.md

 ## Change Log

+### 0.39.1+nsoperations

+- Ensured the swift language version is also taken into account when checking version compatibility between binary frameworks and the current swift version

 ### 0.39.0+nsoperations

 - Added support .bundle resources inside binary dependencies.
 The binary zip is scanned for .bundle resources which are installed also as part of the binary installation process.